the-real-tokai/grablinks/README.md

 ## Requirements

 An installation of `Python 3` (any version above `3.5` should do fine).
 Additionally the 3rd-party Python modules `requests` and `beautifulsoup4` are required.
-Both modules can be easily installed with Pythons package manager `pip`, e.g.:
+Both modules can be easily installed with Python's package manager `pip`, e.g.:

 ``` shell
 pip --install requests --user